devMuniz02/Courses-taken/README.md

       - Supervised Machine Learning: Regression and Classification
       - Advanced Learning Algorithms
       - Unsupervised Learning, Recommenders, Reinforcement Learning
+  - Courses
     - Generative AI with Large Language Models
     - Attention in Transformers: Concepts and Code in PyTorch
     - How Transformer LLMs Work
     - Open Source Models with Hugging Face
     - LangChain for LLM Application Development
     - LangChain Chat with Your Data
     - Building Generative AI Applications with Gradio
     - Functions, Tools and Agents with LangChain
     - AI Python for Beginners
     - AI For Everyone
     - How Diffusion Models Work
     - Building Code Agents with Hugging Face smolagents
     - Building and Evaluating Advanced RAG
     - AI Agents in LangGraph
     - Orchestrating Workflows for GenAI Applications
     - AI for Medical Diagnosis
     - Generative AI for Everyone